 - Files or links to relevant old projects

-Among the main differences between blind transcreation and copywriting is that copywriters enjoy significantly more leeway to play around with the client’s proposition.
+Among the main differences, we can mention that copywriters enjoy significantly more leeway to play around with the client’s proposition.
 They usually get to decide—after thorough research—on things like structure, format, key ideas, content distribution, etc.

 As a result, if a piece of marketing collateral undergoes blind transcreation into several languages, the transcreated end products will share a common “core” across all target languages.
 Something like having the same mandala design printed off several times with each copy being coloured and decorated differently.

 Back-translation involves having a translator “reverse” a text another translator has delivered by translating it back into its original source language.
 While costly, this procedure makes it possible to compare the original source text and the back-translated text in search of any linguistic, conceptual, or technical errors that may have been introduced during the translation process.